-The Department of Psychology offers two graduate programs: the Master of Arts in Clinical Psychology and the General Psychology Master of Arts Program.
+The Department offers two graduate programs in psychology: the Master of Arts in Clinical Psychology and the Master of Arts in General Psychology.
 Learn more about these programs below.

 Graduate Program in Clinical Psychology